-It is important for you to choose an investment property that fits your budget and requirements.
-To make the right choice, you first need to know the types of investment properties available which include:
+You need to choose an investment property that fits your budget and requirements.
+To make the right choice, you first need to know the types of investment properties available, which include:

 Residential Property

-This is the most common investment property type.
-Purchasing a residential property allows an investor to rent out the property to tenants and collect monthly payments from them.
-Residential properties can be anything from single-family homes and apartments to condos, townhouses, or other kinds of residential properties.
+This is the most common investment property type, where investors rent to tenants and collect monthly payments.
+It can include single-family homes, apartments, condos, townhouses, or similar properties.

 Commercial Property